 Both Big and North Floyd Lakes are dimictic lakes (Spring/Fall turnover).
-Most of the time Big Floyd's water is clear, with moderate phosphorus and algae concentrations, good game fish populations, and moderate aquatic plant growth.
-Big Floyd, a mesotrophic lake, exhibits above average water quality when compared with other District Lakes with annual averages of 12.5' secchi depth (clarity) and 18 ppb in-lake phosphorus concentrations.
-In comparison, North Floyd suffers from poorer water clarity, high phosphorus, and severe algal blooms as a result of almost of 100 years of elevated phosphorus and sediment loading from Campbell Creek.
+Most of the time Big Floyd's water is clear, with moderate Phosphorus and algae concentrations, good game fish populations, and moderate aquatic plant growth.
+Big Floyd, a mesotrophic lake, exhibits above average water quality when compared with other District Lakes with annual averages of 16' Secchi Depth (clarity) and 11 ppb in-lake Phosphorus concentrations.
+In comparison, North Floyd suffers from poorer water clarity, high Phosphorus, and severe algal blooms as a result of almost 100 years of elevated Phosphorus and sediment loading from Campbell Creek.
 In North Floyd, there is a phenomenon occurring known as

-"internal phosphorus loading" which recycles and releases phosphorus back into the water column causing algae blooms.
-This is due to decades of legacy phosphorus that has accumulated in the lake sediment.
-In late summer, after water "turnover", North Floyd experiences occasional algae blooms caused by the release of phosphorus from the enriched lake sediments.
-North Floyd is considered borderline eutrophic as the annual average of in-lake phosphorus concentrations have remained in the 32-34 ppb range.
-Little Floyd Lake is classified as a mesotrophic lake based on the Tropic State Index average for phosphorous, chlorophyll-a, and water clarity.
-In-lake phosphorus concentrations can vary between 20ppb to 34ppb and are highly responsive to storm-events and heavy rainfall patterns.
-The 10-year (2008-2017) average is 25 ppb in-lake phosphorus concentration.
+"internal Phosphorus loading" which recycles and releases Phosphorus back into the water column causing algae to bloom.
+This is due to decades of legacy Phosphorus that has accumulated in the lake sediment.
+In late summer, after water "turnover", North Floyd experiences occasional algae blooms caused by the release of Phosphorus from the enriched lake sediments.
+North Floyd is considered borderline eutrophic as the annual average of in-lake Phosphorus concentrations have remained in the 15-20 ppb range.
+Little Floyd Lake is also classified as a eutrophic lake based on the Tropic State Index average for Total Phosphorus, Mesotrophic for Chlorophyll-a, and Oligotrophic for water clarity.
+In-lake Phosphorus concentrations can vary between 15ppb to 34ppb and are highly responsive to storm-events and heavy rainfall patterns.
+The 10-year (2013-2023) average is 22 ppb in-lake Phosphorus concentration.

-A citizen scientist submits ice-on and ice-off data for the Floyd Lakes as part of the District's CLMP.
-The District has data from 1971 to 2022 to track trends in relation to climate change.
-For 2022, there were 198 days without ice cover on Floyd Lake, and 162 days of ice cover in the winter of 2021-2022.
-The number of ice cover days is an increase from the 10-year average of 143 and from the historic average of 150 days.
-The number days without ice cover from the winter of 2021-2022 was a decrease from the historic average of 215 days and the 10-year average of 222 days.
+A citizen scientist submits ice-on and ice-off data for the Floyd Lakes chain as part of the District's CLMP.
+The District has data from 1971 to 2023 to track trends in relation to climate change.
+For 2023, there were 206 days without ice cover on Floyd Lake, and 167 days of ice cover in the winter of 2022 - 2023.
+The number of ice cover days is an increase from the 10-year average of 148 and from the historic average (1971-2022) of 150 days.
+The number of days without ice cover from the winter of 2021-2022 was a decrease from the historic average (1971-2022) of 215 days and the 10-year average of 221 days.